 Beyond good behavior, it is best to settle disputes with your former spouse amicably for the sake of the children and to make the process less stressful for everyone involved.
 Handling disputes in writing is often useful because you will have a written record of what happened that you can rely on later should you need to.
-If you go to court for a modification with a long list of premature or minor complaints, the court may view you as reactionary, which will not help your case.
+If you go to court to modify a divorce decree with a long list of premature or minor complaints, the court may view you as reactionary, which will not help your case.
 By reaching an agreement with your former spouse, the modification process becomes easier and the court is more likely to approve the request.

 If both parties are unable to agree on the terms of the modification, you will have to petition the court for the changes to be official.
 You will have to clearly prove to the court why the requested changes are needed.
-If, for example, you are paying child support but now you make significantly less than you did before you will need to provide evidence to the court that supports this.
-Changes in custody can be more difficult to substantiate, the evidence required depends on your situation.
+If, for example, you are paying child support, but now you make significantly less than you did before, you will need to provide evidence to the court that supports this.
+Changes in custody can be more difficult to substantiate, and the evidence required depends on your situation.
 Your attorney will be able to help gather what is needed to prove modification is necessary.

 Getting a decree modified can be a relatively simple or difficult process, depending on the level of agreement between you and your former spouse.
 Either way, you will want to have the modification properly drafted and presented to the court so that it has the desired effect and gets approval from the judge.
 Speak to a family law attorney about your modification as soon as possible.
 Once the modification is approved, it will only be retroactive back to the date you filed your petition, so you will want to move as quickly as possible, especially if the changes involve child support.

-Contact Burnham Law today, our aggressive and experienced attorneys can help with your post decree modification.
+Contact Burnham Law today.
+Our aggressive and experienced divorce attorneys can help you succeed with your divorce decree modification.